 - TVRy.
 10 was built as Butte, Anaconda & Pacific no. 28 in November 1907; to TVRy. no. 10 in January 1915; retired in April 1955

 - TVRy.
-11 was built as Buffalo & Susquehanna Railway number 169, order canceled in April 1910; held as Alco stock; sold new to Anaconda Copper Co. in April 1912 for Tooele Valley Railway 11; last run was on May 20, 1963, stored at smelter until retired and moved to Tooele's Liberty Park in September 1964; moved to Tooele County Railroad Museum in July 1982. (information from Steam Locomotive.info)
+11 was built in April 1910 as Buffalo & Susquehanna Railway number 169, order canceled in June 1910; held as Alco stock; sold new to Anaconda Copper Co. in April 1912 for Tooele Valley Railway 11; last run was on May 20, 1963, stored at smelter until retired and moved to Tooele's Liberty Park in September 1964; moved to Tooele County Railroad Museum in July 1982. (information from Steam Locomotive.info)

 - TVRy.
-12 was built as Buffalo & Susquehanna Railway number 170, order canceled in April 1910; held as Alco stock; sold new to Anaconda Copper Co. in April 1912 for Tooele Valley Railway 12; after the locomotive was scrapped in 1956, its tender was converted for use as a snowplow, which is currently displayed at the Tooele County Railroad Museum.
-(Side Note: Utah Railway No. 4, ex Southern Utah 104, builder number 47772, was another of the same group of locomotives built for Buffalo & Susquehanna Railway, but not delivered to them.)
+12 was built in April 1910 as Buffalo & Susquehanna Railway number 170, order canceled in June 1910; held as Alco stock; sold new to Anaconda Copper Co. in April 1912 for Tooele Valley Railway 12; after the locomotive was scrapped in 1956, its tender was converted for use as a snowplow, which is currently displayed at the Tooele County Railroad Museum.

 The following comes from Larry Deppe, via an email dated September 26, 2016: